En Swasa Kaatre: Production

 In 1998, composer A. R. Rahman signed on to work with his friends R. M. Sait and Anwar Ali's Love Letter, with speculation suggesting that Rahman was producing this film along with his friends.
 Rahman suggested to his friends to instate K. S. Ravi as director, having previously worked with him in Mr. Romeo (1996).
-The project went through production troubles, with three of Arvind Swamy's projects at the time - Engineer, Mudhal Mudhalaaga and Sasanam - also in a similar situation.
+The project went through production troubles, with three of Arvind Swamy's projects at the time – Engineer, Mudhal Mudhalaaga and Sasanam – also in a similar situation.
 The film was soon retitled En Swasa Kaatre and was rumoured to be partially based on the Mission Impossible films.
 Isha Koppikar was meant to mark her debut with the film but the delays prompted her other films to release before En Swasa Kaatre.
 Director Kathir had scouted for an actress in North India to play the lead role in his venture Kadhalar Dhinam and had auditioned Isha Koppikar for the role.
 He subsequently recommended her to his friend K. S. Ravi to cast her in En Swasa Kaatre.
-Sonali Bendre replaced Isha in Kadhalar Dhinam.
+Sonali Bendre replaced Kopikkar in Kadhalar Dhinam.

 The film was also delayed due to a dispute between Arvind Swamy and Nikaba Films, the producers.
 Nikaba had omitted to pay Arvind Swamy's remuneration for acting in the film, and the actor promptly got a stay order on the release of the producer's next film Ooty.

-Release

-The film received mixed reviews with The Deccan Herald cited that "the story of En Swasa Katre, is one with much potential, largely unexplored by an inadequate plot and screenplay, which, along with the dialogues, and direction, are by K S Ravi", with the critic adding that "Arvind Swamy is not bad, as for as an Arvind Swamy can be so.
-And the same goes for Prakash Raj.
-Worth taking a look at."
-Moreover, Indolnik.com claimed that "the dialogues and situations are unbelievably ill-conceived, but played straight by everyone around, which makes it unintentionally funny!
-Arvind Swamy looks bored half way through the movie.
-Prakash Raj hams his way through another over the top performance."
-The New Indian Express describes that "En Swasa Kaatre may not be a must-see but it is certainly a can-see."
-New Straits Times wrote "See this one if you are a Arvindswamy fan or go just to enjoy the visuals".

-The film did average commercial business.
-Despite the relative high-profile nature of the film, the director K. S. Ravi disappeared from the film industry after the film's release and did not make any other films until his death in 2010.
-The film became Arvind Swamy's final Tamil film in a leading role before his retirement, with the much-delayed Sasanam releasing in 2006.